-2. Click the Center Object edit button, then click inside the entry room, near the interior wall containing the doorway.
-For more information, see "Using Center Object" on page 226 of the Reference Manual.
+- 2. Click the Center Object edit button, then click inside the entry room, near the interior wall containing the doorway. - 3.
+When a dashed centering axis displays in the room, click once to center the door.
+For more information, see "Using Center Object" on page 229 of the Reference Manual. - 4.
 Return to the camera view to see the results.

 Use the tools and techniques you've learned to add window and doors to the rest of the plan, as shown in the following images.
-Doors placed in interior walls become interior doors and have different specifications than exterior doors.
-If you feel inspired, customize the doors and windows as you see fit.
-For example, increase a door's width to 48" or greater and the program will automatically create a double door.
+Hinged and Sliding Doors placed in interior walls become interior doors and have different specifications than exterior doors.
+See "Interior vs Exterior Doors" on page 364 of the Reference Manual.

-When you have finished, Save work.
+When you have finished, Save 🗔 your work.